 - 1. Informal resolution - 2.
 Stage 1 complaint - 3.
 Stage 2 complaint submitted if dissatisfied with the outcome from Stage 1 - 4.
-Resolution by the Office of the Independent Adjudicator (OIA) when all internal procedure have been undertaken by the student.
+Resolution by the Office of the Independent Adjudicator (OIA) when all internal procedures have been undertaken by the student

-- Take all concerns and complaints seriously and deal with them constructively, confidentially and with fairness and consistency - Provide advice and information on how procedures work, and encourage you to ask for help from the Student Officer - Not treat you differently from other students because you have been involved in any procedure - Keep to the deadlines in each procedure - Amend our practice if complaint trends are identified and share information with our governing body who will require action to be taken.
+- Take all concerns and complaints seriously and deal with them constructively, confidentially and with fairness and consistency - Provide advice and information on how procedures work, and encourage you to ask for help from the Student Officer - Not treat you differently from other students because you have been involved in any procedure - Keep to the deadlines in each procedure - Amend our practice if complaint trends are identified and share information with our governing body who will require action to be taken

-- Be aware of our Rules, Regulations and Procedures for Students (ARU) and the Higher Education Academic and Assessment Regulation Policy (Pearson) - Be aware of and follow our codes of conduct for students - Try to sort out any problems with the person who is directly involved, or with the support of the Student Officer - Use the ways of giving us feedback explained earlier in the 'feedback' section before using the formal complaints procedure, and use the Student Complaints Procedure fully before trying to involve any outside organisations - Be reasonable in your response to any action we take to sort out the problem - Follow the line of communication as detailed in the student communication diagram
+- Be aware that our policies and those of awarding bodies are available at www.ucp.ac.uk/policies. - Be aware of and follow our codes of conduct for students - Try to sort out any problems with the person who is directly involved, or with the support of the Student Officer - Use the ways of giving us feedback explained earlier in the 'feedback' section before using the formal complaints procedure, and use the Student Complaints Procedure fully before trying to involve any outside organisations - Be reasonable in your response to any action we take to sort out the problem - Follow the line of communication as detailed in the student communication diagram